vitiral/fiction-civboot/toll/start3.md

 "Okay," said Tay "and how about you Maye?"

-"I"m a bioengineer in verticle farming, breeding, genetics and optimized food production.
+"I"m a bio-engineer in vertical farming, breeding, genetics and optimized food production.
 I've also done some work with recycling difficult to process industrial waste into compostable or manufacturable materials."

-"Maye is leaving out that she's a fucking genious."
+"Maye is leaving out that she's a fucking genius."
 I cut in.
 "She invented a process whereby fungi consumes plastic waste and byproducts to become compost for food.
 We literally couldn't have most of our plastics down here if it weren't for her, since we wouldn't be able to truly recycle them."